 Purpose-Built Student Accommodation as an Asset Class

-Investments in the PBSA asset class in the U.K. have grown dramatically in the last few years.
+Investments in the PBSA asset class in the U.K. has grown dramatically in the last few years.
 Should investors invest in this asset class?
 Read to learn more.

 Purpose-Built Student Accommodation (“PBSA”) as an Asset Class

-Domestically, a very high percentage of the 1.4 million or so U.K.-domiciled students attend a university away from their home base, so it is not only overseas students who require accommodation for term time.
+Domestically, a very high percentage of U.K.-domiciled students attend a university away from their home base and they are competing with overseas students who also require student accommodation.
 As such, demand for purpose-built student accommodation (“PBSA”) across the country is huge.

 Source: Cushman & Wakefield